Guide to the law relating to shareholder disputes

 The best route will depend upon the facts of each individual dispute.

 Shareholders have long been able to bring a claim in the name of a company against those guilty of wrongdoing but this right was very restricted.
 In essence it was possible where the wrongdoing amounted to an “equitable fraud” against the company and the wrongdoers were in control of the company.

 The claim is brought by the shareholder in the name of the company and is called a derivative claim because the shareholders’ right to claim derives from the company’s right to claim.
 One important point to note is that the proceeds of any claim belong to the company and not the shareholder.

 A new statutory derivative claim was introduced by the Companies Act 2006.
 This has made the remedy less restrictive in scope but introduced a two stage process, the first stage of which is to obtain the permission of the court.
 In practice this remedy is unlikely to be the most attractive route to resolve most disputes and minority shareholders will probably look instead at the other statutory remedies that are available.

 Under S.122(1)(g) of the Insolvency Act 1986 a company may be wound up by the court if: “the court is of the opinion that it is just and equitable that the company should be wound up”.

 Where relations between directors / shareholders have hit rock bottom then this is really the nuclear option.

 A shareholder is entitled to apply for such a winding up where they have a sufficient interest in the winding up.
-This means in practice that a fully paid up shareholder must show that there will be monetary surplus after winding up for distribution amongst the company’s members.
+This means in practice that a fully paid up shareholder must show that there will be a monetary surplus after winding up for distribution amongst the company’s members.
 There is also a requirement in most instances that shares have been held for at least 18 months (S.124(2)(b)).

 There is no easy definition of what circumstances make it “just and equitable” for a court to wind up a company.
 Each case is looked at on its own merits.